 range of tankless water heaters

-When you turn on your faucet or shower expecting warm water and you're met with icy cold water, it can be inconvenient and frustrating.
-The source of the problem could be something relatively simple to fix, such as a tripped circuit breaker, or it could be more complex, like a malfunctioning heating element.
+When you turn on your faucet or shower expecting warm water, and you're met with icy cold water, it can be inconvenient and frustrating.
+The source of the problem could be something relatively simple to fix, such as a tripped circuit breaker, or more complex, such as a malfunctioning heating element.

 Table of Contents